pariswells/Windows10Debloater/README.md

 This comes in hand when setting up new Windows 10 machines without needing to manually remove the bloatware found within Windows 10, along with some "fail safe" features via the Revert-Changes function, and even stops Windows from installing the bloatware in new user profiles.

+# How To Run

+Download the Windows10Debloater.ps1 file.
+Next, copy the source code from Windows10Debloater.ps1 and throw it into PowerShell ISE or launch it with PowerShell as Administrator and click run.

+Alternatively, you can download the Windows10Debloater.exe file and right click it and run it as administrator.
+This runs the same *exact* code as in the .ps1 file.